codyogden/killedbygoogle/README.md

 Please be respectful, only use past tense.

 ### Link
 Link should be a resource that mentions the discontinuation date and talks about the product.
-Wikipedia is perfect.
+Links to Wikipedia or a news organization should be prioritized. **Please do not use Google Support articles, linking to the product's URL, the product's marketing URL, or other Google-provided links.** Google removes these links quickly after a service is ended.

 ### Type
 The type should be either `app`, `service`, or `hardware` as a string.